 When I got out of a longterm relationship last December, my new rent in the city was nearly double what my half of a one-bedroom in the Valley had been since 2012.
 I was was on my own for food, utilities, and cable.

 My ex was an entertainment guru.
-In true Millennial, we used borrowed app passwords to watch everything that wasn’t covered by our deluxe cable package.
-Then I moved to a cute studio by myself, and the only thing I could was a free season of After Lately they have away on iTunes two years ago.
+In true Millennial style, we used borrowed app passwords to watch everything that wasn’t covered by our deluxe cable package.
+Then I moved to a cute studio by myself, and the only thing I could watch was a free season of After Lately they have away on iTunes two years ago.

 Once I got high speed internet, I used my ex’s Netflix and eventually got my own Hulu.
 I could watch a lot of programming for a low cost, but I didn’t have everything.
-I was pretty annoying to have to wait until the next day to watch new shows.
-Plus I couldn’t watch the only show I never miss — The Walking Dead.
+It was pretty annoying to have to wait until the next day to watch new shows.
+Plus I couldn’t watch the only show I never miss: The Walking Dead.